 A single design language should be contained inside a single Kit not spread across multiple Kits.

 Let's say you're using Lingo to manage your company's Brand components.
 We recommend you contain those components inside a single Kit instead of organizing them across multiple Kits because it will make distribution and member management easier.
 For example if you want a new team member to have access to your Brand Kit you simply have to invite them to one Kit instead of multiple.
-Also as we roll out more advanced functionality like Kit Versioning, it will be important to have your design language contained inside a single Kit.

 Different design languages should be contained in different Kits.